Edgar Morin: Life and career

-In 1970, he married Johanne Harrelle, but the relationship did not last; after their divorce in 1980, they remained friends until her death in 1994.
+In 1970, Morin married Johanne Harrelle, but the marriage did not last; after their divorce in 1980, they remained friends until her death in 1994.
 In 1982, he married Edwige Lannegrace, who was his lifelong partner until her death in 2008.
 In the 1972 international colloquium L'Unité de l'Homme, which he co-organized with Jacques Monod and Massimo Piatelli-Palmarini, Morin aimed to bridge different disciplinary perspectives on human nature.
-His communication "Le Paradigme perdu: la nature humaine," became a book the following year.

-In 1983 he published De la nature de l’URSS, which deepened his analysis of Soviet communism and anticipated the perestroika of Mikhail Gorbachev.
+His communication "Le Paradigme perdu: la nature humaine" became a book the following year.
+In 1983, he published De la nature de l’URSS, which deepened his analysis of Soviet communism and anticipated the perestroika of Mikhail Gorbachev.

 In 2002 Morin participated in the creation of the International Ethical, Scientific and Political Collegium.
 Also that year, he made a trip to Iran with Dariush Shayegan.
-In June 2002, Morin published a widely-discussed op-ed with Sami Naïr and Danièle Sallenave in Le Monde entitled "Israël-Palestine: le cancer," where they argued that the suffering of the Jewish people had allowed Israel to become an oppressor of the Palestinian people.
+In June 2002, Morin published a widely-discussed op-ed with Sami Naïr and Danièle Sallenave in Le Monde entitled "Israël-Palestine: le cancer", where they argued that the suffering of the Jewish people had allowed Israel to become an oppressor of the Palestinian people.
 The authors were sued for "racial defamation and apology for terrorist acts" by France-Israël et Avocats sans frontières, but were ultimately acquitted by the court of cassation, which recognized the article as falling under the freedom of expression.

 Following a meeting at a music festival in Fez, Morocco, in 2009, Morin became close with sociology professor Sabah Abouessalam.
 The couple married in 2012.
 In 2013, the couple tried to rehabilitate an ecological farm in the Marrakech region owned by his family; they were inspired by the agro-ecology of Pierre Rabhi.
 They also collaborated on the text, La rencontre improbable et nécessaire (Presses de la Renaissance, 2013), and in 2020 on Changeons de voie - Les leçons du coronavirus (Denoël, 2020).

-In 2013, he supported Chief Raoni in his fight against the Belo Monte dam in Brazil.
+In 2013, Morin supported Chief Raoni in his fight against the Belo Monte dam in Brazil.
 Raoni, intellectuals, lawyers and politicians launched a moral tribunal for crimes against nature and the future of humanity during the Rio+20 Conference.
 In the same year, Morin and twelve other intellectuals joined the platform published by the European citizens' initiative End Ecocide in Europe.
 In 2019, he declared in an article in Liberation.fr that money's power is at the origin of ecological degradation.
 At the age of 101, Morin worked on a translation of 32 of his essays alongside sociologist Amy Heath-Carpentier in the book The Challenge of Complexity: Essays by Edgar Morin, which included a few that were translated into English for the first time.

+Morin died in Paris on 29 May 2026, at the age of 104.
+On 3 June, he was honored by a ceremony in the south courtyard of Les Invalides.
+At the ceremony, President Emmanuel Macron praised his "humanist" legacy.